 With pupils going back to school after the summer holidays, this will mean another change in routine and, in the short-term, more disruption.

 A similar situation arises for unpaid carers: perhaps the physical or mental health of the person they care for has deteriorated during lockdown and their own needs have changed.
 This will mean new assessments and changes in service provision.

 Grief is something many of us will have experienced during the lockdown.
-Many people will have faced the loss of someone close during these past months, and with attendance at funerals restricted, and non-socially distanced company only very recently available to very specific groups, this has been doubly hard.
+Many people will have faced the loss of someone close during this past year, and with attendance at funerals restricted, and non-socially distanced company only recently available, this has been doubly hard.

-As we start to move out of lockdown it will be possible to see people again, and to provide support to those close to us who have been bereaved, although at the moment this must be socially distanced and cannot involve a hug – unless you are a single parent with children aged under 18, or a person living alone, who has formed a ‘bubble’ with one other household.
+As we start to move out of lockdown restrictions again, it will be possible to see people again, and to provide support to those close to us who have been bereaved.
 You can find our information on dealing with loss and bereavement here.

 The Mental Health Foundation is committed to bringing readers reliable and relevant information.
 All of our pages are written and regularly reviewed by our mental health experts, in line with official advice on the coronavirus outbreak.

 We need your support to keep providing vital information during this time.